NetSPI/JSONBeautifier/README.md

 ## JSONBeautifier

 This is a Burp Extension for beautifying JSON output.
 There exists a [python version](https://portswigger.net/bappstore/showbappdetails.aspx?uuid=ceed5b1568ba4b92abecce0dff1e1f2c) in the BApp Store at the moment.
-After some difficulties with Jython it has been updated to Java.
+After some difficulties with Jython I opted to update it to Java.

 ### Using
 Download the repo > Open Burp > Extender > Extensions > Add > Java > ~/burp/out/artifacts/burp_jar